-The evening opened with challenging questions from Olivia Dickinson from the Let Toys Be Toys campaign about how experiences in a child’s early years forms their expectations of later life.
+The evening opened with challenging questions from Olivia Dickinson from the Let Toys Be Toys campaign about how experiences in a child’s early years form their expectations of later life.
 This was a great way to present SDG Goal 5: Gender Equality in its entirety, and the resulting battle for gender equality, as it’s not just women and girls that need to fight for their rights, boys and men are also disadvantaged with unrealistic expectations.
 In schools, both boys and girls benefit from being encouraged to be active, take the lead and experiment and create, and be cooperative and emotional.

-Armed with multiple examples of gendered colour schemes- blue for boys and pink for girls- and toy aisles divided between boys’ and girls’ toys, she highlighted how stereotyped children are from an early age- most of which is hidden in plain sight.
+Armed with multiple examples of gendered color schemes- blue for boys and pink for girls- and toy aisles divided between boys’ and girls’ toys, she highlighted how stereotyped children are from an early age- most of which is hidden in plain sight.

-It was also great to see some successes of the campaign, including viral social media posts and examples of retailers who have been officially recognised for their best practices.
-It was notable however that many of the largest retailers, such as ASDA still showed little willingness to engage on the issue and one of the key advocates for change, ‘Toys R Us’ is now absent from the high street.
+It was also great to see some successes of the campaign, including viral social media posts and examples of retailers who have been officially recognized for their best practices.
+It was notable however that many of the largest retailers, such as ASDA still showed little willingness to engage on the issue, and one of the key advocates for change, ‘Toys R Us’ is now absent from the high street.
 Given the demise of the traditional high street and the challenges facing retail, this raises questions about how to tackle gender stereotyping in online retailing and websites.

 ‘Redraw the balance’ video demonstrated the gender stereotypes are established by the age of 5-7 showing children’s gendered expectations of their futures.
-In the film, when children were asked to draw a firefighter, surgeon and a fighter pilot, only 5 of 61 pictures drawn showed women role models.
-There is a palpable look of surprise when the children met the ‘real’ firefighter, surgeon and fighter pilot -all of whom are women.
+In the film, when children were asked to draw a firefighter, surgeon, and a fighter pilot, only 5 of 61 pictures drawn showed women role models.
+There is a palpable look of surprise when the children met the ‘real’ firefighter, surgeon, and fighter pilot -all of whom are women.
 This simple message has far-reaching consequences in all aspects of our lives.

-The key takeaway message was not to shame us for having biases, but to be honest, be self-aware and constantly challenge ourselves and other to re-think how we perceive those around so.
+The key takeaway message was not to shame us for having biases, but to be honest, be self-aware and constantly challenge ourselves and others to re-think how we perceive those around so.
 One audience member contributed a great observation that he’s proud of his daughter for challenging him and standing up for what she believes- even if he doesn’t always agree with what she says!

-It would have good to have pushed this debate further in a discussion of how AI and machine learning have ‘inherited’ unconscious bias.
+It would have been good to have pushed this debate further in a discussion of how AI and machine learning have ‘inherited’ unconscious bias.
 Increasingly, the debate around ‘ethical tech’ is being more mainstream.
 For example, in this TED talk by the phenomenal Joy Buolamwini on racism and algorithms.

 A very short clip of Jane Elliott’s thought-provoking psychological experiment was shown to demonstrate the intersectionality of gender inequality with racism.
 The challenges of intersectionality of gender with race and LGBT+ rights were debated with mixed views on how the core messages of feminism could be best presented, given the diversity and contentious nature of other issues.
 The debate was left open-ended.